Longs Peak

 Longs Peak Conditions Report

-Traction such as Microspikes, Yaktrax, or crampons and an ice axe are still highly recommended if navigating a route that requires snow travel.
+Traction such as Microspikes, Yaktrax, or crampons and an ice axe may be prudent for travel on the upper mountain depending on the route chosen.
 Warm clothes, waterproof layers, extra food and water, a headlamp, personal first aid kit, and a cell phone are all strongly recommended.
 If you are traveling alone, please tell a friend or family member your plans and take extra care with decision making.
 Even a minor accident while traveling alone on the mountain can quickly turn into a serious situation.
 As always, please be prepared to turn around when conditions exceed your abilities.

 A current weather forecast for the Longs Peak high country can be found HERE